bf-enterprise-solutions/ed.bf/README.md

   - [ ] Forward regexp addresses.
   - [ ] Backward regexp addresses.
   - [ ] Addresses with commands.
-- [ ] Make bfed embeddable.
+- [ ] Make ed.bf embeddable.
-  - [ ] Terminate on the same memory cell that bfed started on.
+  - [ ] Terminate on the same memory cell that ed.bf started on.
   - [ ] Clean up the memory before terminating.
 - [ ] Use GNU m4 macros to reduce code repetition.
   - Is that worthy of Brainfuck programmer?
 No, it's not.
     - Do I care?
 Depends on how much bloat I'll end up with.

 ## Change Log
+### Version 1.4
+Rename to ed.bf and polish the code a bit.

 ### Version 1.3
 Add meta-evaluation in with the help of [MBF](https://github.com/aartaka/mbf).